cosmiconfig/cosmiconfig/README.md

 Type: `string`
 Default: Absolute path to your home directory

-Path which the search will stop.
+Directory where the search will stop.

 ## Differences from [rc](https://github.com/dominictarr/rc)